zremek/proton/README.md

 # proton
+solution for R game
-R game by Przemyslaw Biecek from BetaBit package
+by Przemyslaw Biecek from BetaBit package
 task: cracking password